Murmuration-Labs/bitscreen/terms_of_service.md

 ### DISPUTE RESOLUTION; BINDING ARBITRATION

 We want to address your concerns without needing a formal legal case.
-Before filing a claim against ML, you agree to first contact us and attempt to resolve the claim informally by sending a written notice of your claim by email at support@bmurmuration.ai or by certified mail addressed to Murmuration Labs LLC, 655 Tennessee Street, Unit 103, San Francisco, CA 94107.
+Before filing a claim against ML, you agree to first contact us and attempt to resolve the claim informally by sending a written notice of your claim by email at support [@] murmuration.ai or by certified mail addressed to Murmuration Labs LLC, 655 Tennessee Street, Unit 103, San Francisco, CA 94107.
 The notice must (a) include your name, residence address, email address, and telephone number; (b) describe the nature and basis of the claim; and (c) set forth the specific relief sought.
 Our notice to you will be sent to the email address included in the notice and will contain the information described above.
 If we can’t resolve matters within thirty (30) days after any notice is sent (subject to mutual extensions agreed to in writing by the parties), either party may initiate a formal proceeding.

 Please read the following section carefully because it requires you to arbitrate certain disputes and claims with ML and limits the manner in which you can seek relief from us, unless you opt out of arbitration by following the instructions set forth below.
 No class or representative actions or arbitrations are allowed under this arbitration provision.
 In addition, arbitration precludes you from suing in court or having a jury trial.